zkat/npx/README.md

 * `--shell <string>` - The shell to invoke the command with, if any.
 Defaults to `false`.

 * `--shell-auto-fallback [shell]` - Generates shell code to override your shell's "command not found" handler with one that calls `npx`.
 Tries to figure out your shell, or you can pass its name (either `bash`, `fish`, or `zsh`) as an option.
 See below for how to install.

+* `--ignore-existing` - If this flag is set, npx will not look in `$PATH`, or in the current package's `node_modules/.bin` for an existing version before deciding whether to install.
+Binaries in those paths will still be available for execution, but will be shadowed by any packages requested by this install.

 * `-v, --version` - Show the current npx version.